Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

                     + ";EndpointSuffix=core.windows.net";
 ```

-Other service libraries require your application to run with a [service prinicpal](https://docs.microsoft.com/azure/active-directory/develop/active-directory-application-objects) authorizing the application with your granted credentials.
+Other libraries require your application to run with a [service prinicpal](https://docs.microsoft.com/azure/active-directory/develop/active-directory-application-objects) authorizing the application to run with granted credentials.
 This configuration is similar to the object-based authentication steps for the management library listed below.

 ## Azure management libraries for Java authentication